 If you live in the countryside and have an old chicken coop, consider recycling chicken wire into a trellis for your peas.

-A DIY trellis for snap peas is the perfect weekend project and will provide you with more space in your crowded vegetable garden.
+A DIY trellis for snap peas is the perfect weekend project and will provide more space in your crowded vegetable garden.